Barnstable Public Schools

 - My family is moving to Barnstable from outside the United States.
 Is there anything special I must do?
 Any family that meets the District’s residency requirements may be asked to provide notarized translations of any documents at the time of their pre-registration meeting.
 These documents include birth certificates, custody documents, immunization records, and school records/transcripts.

 - Which elementary school do I register my child for?
-Click here to identify the elementary school you should register your child for based upon your street address.
+This list will identify the elementary school you should register your child for based upon your street address.

 - I would like my child to attend the Enoch Cobb Early Learning Center, but they have not been accepted yet.
 Should I register my child?
 You should not register your child for the Enoch Cobb Early Learning Center unless your child participated in a peer screening and you have been notified of acceptance, or your child has been found eligible for pre-school special education services.
 Please visit the Enoch Cobb Early Learning Center webpage for further information.